 Amidst such a vast green landscape, it is hard to believe that you are standing at the heart of a metropolis.
 But here in the Old Town of Luxembourg City – the capital of the Grand Duchy of Luxembourg, you will be able to enjoy nature at its finest.

 With just over 2500 km², Luxembourg belongs to one of the world’s smallest countries.
-It is flanked between Belgium on the North and West, Germany on the East, and France on the South.
-Despite its pipsqueak size, Luxembourg is the second wealthiest nation in the world (after Qatar), and its capital – Luxembourg City – is the home of several corporates and international organizations, including the United Nations, the UNESCO, and the European Council.
+It is flanked by Belgium on the North and West, Germany on the East, and France on the South.
+Despite its pipsqueak size, Luxembourg is the second wealthiest nation in the world (after Qatar), and its capital – Luxembourg City – is the home of several corporations and international organizations, including the United Nations, UNESCO, and the European Council.

 Despite its fame, Luxembourg City is not high on the list of European top attractions due to the lack of opulent palaces or gigantic monuments.
 Yet its fairy-tale historic center which nestles in Pétrusee Valley is definitely worth a visit.
 It resembles an oasis in the middle of a modern city.

 The Old Quarter of Luxembourg City rolls on a very steep rocky outcrop at the confluence of the Alzette and Pétrusse Rivers (hence the name of this valley).
 Due to its location, it was only accessible from the west side thus making the fortification somewhat easy.
 It was one of Europe’s largest fortresses for centuries until its demolition in the 19th century.
 Fortunately, many of its gates, forts, bastions, and casemates still remain.